 NICOLÁS PEREDA is a filmmaker whose work explores the everyday through fractured and elliptical narratives using fiction and documentary tools.
-His work has been the subject of more than 20 retrospectives worldwide in venues such as Anthology Film Archive, Pacific Film Archive, Jeonju International Film Festival, and TIFF Cinematheque.
-He’s also presented his films in most major international film festivals including Cannes, Berlin, Venice, Locarno, and Toronto, as well as in galleries and museums like the Reina Sofía in Madrid, the National Museum of Modern Art in Paris, the Guggenheim and MOMA in New York, and on television stations such as HBO, Turner, MVS, Netflix, and ISat.
+His work has been the subject of more than 20 retrospectives worldwide in venues such as Anthology Film Archive, Pacific Film Archive, Jeonju International Film Festival and TIFF Cinematheque.
+He has also presented his films in most major international film festivals including Cannes, Berlin, Venice, Locarno and Toronto, as well as in galleries and museums such as the Reina Sofía in Madrid, National Museum of Modern Art in Paris, Guggenheim and MOMA in New York and on television stations including HBO, Turner, MVS, Netflix and ISat.
 In 2010 he was awarded the Premio Orizzonti at the Venice Film Festival.

-KAITLIN PREST is the creative director of The Heart Podcast on Radiotopia.
-She creates narrative audio experiences live and digital with rich sound design and intimate subject macer.
+KAITLIN PREST is the creative director of the Heart podcast on Radiotopia.
+She creates narrative audio experiences live and digital with rich sound design and intimate subject matter.
 Her audio work was awarded the Hearsay Festival’s Overall Prize 2014 and Prix Italia Golden Award for New Radio Formats 2015.

-STEPHANIE SPRAY is a filmmaker, phonographer, and anthropologist whose work explores the confluence of social aesthetics and art in everyday life.
-Born in Minnesota and raised in Alabama, she has spent much of her adult life in Nepal, where she made the majority of her films, videos, and sound pieces.
-Her work has been screened in film festivals around the world, from Locarno to BAFICI, where it has won numerous prizes; exhibited in museums such as the Whitney, MoMA, and the National Museum; and had theatrical releases at home and abroad.
-She is completing her PhD in media anthropology in the Sensory Ethnography Lab at Harvard University.
+STEPHANIE SPRAY is a filmmaker, phonographer and anthropologist whose work explores the confluence of social aesthetics and art in everyday life.
+Born in Minnesota and raised in Alabama, she has spent much of her adult life in Nepal, where she made the majority of her films, videos and sound pieces.
+Her work has been screened in film festivals around the world, from Locarno to BAFICI, where it has won numerous prizes; exhibited in museums such as the Whitney, MoMA, and National Museum; and had theatrical releases at home and abroad.
+She is completing her Ph.D. in media anthropology in the Sensory Ethnography Lab at Harvard University.